How Much Does a Divorce Cost on Average in 2025?

 Other Potential Costs

-There are other factors that go into a divorce proceeding that can increase the overall cost, regardless of whether or not you have hired an attorney to represent you.
+Other costs can arise during the legal process. regardless of whether or not you have hired an attorney to represent you.
 For example, in cases where there are children involved, and a question of custody is raised, courts can sometimes require that a psychologist or child custody evaluator come in and assess what is best for the children.
 This often comes at a cost to the couple.

-While divorce can be an incredibly difficult process to go through emotionally, it doesn’t have to ruin you financially.
-So long as you do the right amount of research, shop around for attorneys, and are willing to compromise, divorce proceedings do not have to break your bank.
-Hopefully, with this knowledge in hand, while your marriage may be over, your life does not have to be, and you can move forward when the courts legally finalize the end of your marriage.
+While the process of ending a marriage can be an incredibly difficult emotional journey, it doesn’t have to ruin you financially.
+By conducting proper research, shopping around for attorneys, and being open to compromise, the financial impact doesn’t have to break your bank.
+Hopefully, with this knowledge in hand, while your marriage may be over, your life does not have to be, and you can move forward when the courts legally finalize the end of your union.